Yin4TheWin/personal-website/posts/on-infinity.md

 Well, there's no number which can describe the quantity of pigeonholes I'll build.
 In order to satisfy every pigeon, I will need to build a pigeonhole for every natural number in existence: pigeonhole #1 for pigeon #-1, pigeonhole #2 for pigeon #-2, ..., on and on, forever and ever; for if I believe I have finished at pigeonhole #N, pigeon #-(N+1) will be knocking at my door.

 We have just showed that the negative integers are **countably infinite** using pigeons.
-A pigeon represents a negative integer, and by assigning it to a pigeonhole we are equivalently "labelling" it with a unique natural number.
-Of course, each pigeonhole is also uniquely occupied by one pigeon.
+A pigeon represents a negative integer, and by assigning it to a pigeonhole we are equivalently "labelling" it with a unique natural number (this satisfies condition 1).
+Of course, each pigeonhole is also uniquely occupied by one pigeon (this satisfies condition 2).
 ### A Second Wave of Demon Pigeons
 Infinities are quite strange: often we find that two quantities, one which seems intuitively "bigger" than the other, are actually the same size!
 Let's imagine a second scenario where a wave of pigeons flood my backyard, but this time each pigeon is labelled with an integer (so not only are there the same pigeons as before - pigeon #-1, #-2, #-3, ... - we also now have pigeon #0, pigeon #1, pigeon #2, ...).
 The first wave of pigeons only included negative integers!
 Surely this second wave is much bigger, right?
 Can I still house every pigeon using only my natural-number-pigeonholes?
 Surprisingly, the answer is yes!
 Of course, I can not assign pigeons the same way as before: pigeon #-N to hole #N, because then the pigeons with a number greater than -1 will have no holes to live in.
 However, let's consider this new assignment algorithm: